We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 It’s a tradeoff.

-If it gives you something meaningful—time, experiences, a place that matters—it can be one of the best decisions you make.
+If it gives you something meaningful—time, experiences, stability—it can be one of the best decisions you make.